OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

   ![create issue](../_assets/images/create-issue.png)

 - Select the type of issue you want to create.
-In this example, we'll select Feature Request.
+In this example, we'll select "Feature Request."
 - Write your issue.
-If you're following along the example, we'll write a feature request for a new resource:
+If you're following along with the example, we'll write a feature request for a new resource:

   ```markdown
   **Type of feature:** 🍕 Feature